Welcome! I’m so happy you’re here.

 My dissertation seeks to understand constructions of multiracial identity and rights through a rhetorical analysis of legal narratives.
 I am interested in how the specific phenomena of multiracial individuals bring together ontological questions of racial purity and bodily borders with legal processes of mis/recognition based on gender, class, and race.
 I draw on narratology, critical race theory, feminist rhetorical theory, and legal rhetorics.
 Broadly, I am concerned with how rhetorical narratives circulate in the law, and how institutions use racializing and gendering discourse to legitimize and authorize power.

 As a strong believer in creating positive change, I regularly work on DEI initiatives and practice anti-racist pedagogy.
-I am, at my heart, an institutionalist, who believes that law can be a force for good through the recognition of individuals and communities.
+I am, at my heart, a pragmatist who believes that law can be a force for good through the recognition of individuals and communities.

-I currently reside in Pittsburgh, PA, with my partner, toddler, and two bunnies.
+I currently reside in Pittsburgh, PA, with my partner, two children, and two bunnies.
 When not deep in the library stacks, I can be found puttering around my garden, haunting local coffee shops, or running up and down the neighborhood hills.